ADDF In Action

 For more information on how your company can align with the ADDF, click here.

 The ADDF facilitates critical knowledge sharing and the exchange of ideas around the world by actively convening and sponsoring scientific conferences.
 The ADDF also organizes advisory panels focused on key issues surrounding drug discovery and development for Alzheimer’s.
-To learn more about these upcoming activities, please visit Conferences or contact Sara Classen, ADDF’s conferences and meetings coordinator at (212) 901-8009.
+To learn more about these upcoming activities, please visit Conferences or contact Sara Classen, ADDF’s Manager of Scientific Conferences and Meetings at (212) 901-8009.

 Drug discovery is a team effort, requiring collaboration between scientists with many different types of experience, from biology to chemistry to pharmacology.
 To help scientists find access to the expertise they need, the ADDF established the ADDF ACCESS program in 2012.
 The program connects scientists with networks of collaborators, consultants, contract research organizations (CROs) and experimental tools.
 It provides Alzheimer’s scientists with educational materials on the drug discovery process and guidance and expertise on the process of selecting and managing CRO relationships.
 To learn more about the ADDF ACCESS program, please contact Rachel Lane PhD, Assistant Director Scientific Affairs at (212) 901-8017.